-Attribution will be done utilizing a hierarchical geographic and service loyalty methodology (as described below) to ensure that a beneficiary is only assigned to one Performing Provider System.
-The results of the preliminary attribution process below will be shared with the Medicaid Managed Care organizations for their enrolled members.
-The MCOs will review the state's attribution logic and suggest any needed changes based on more current member utilization information including more recent PCP assignment or specialty service access.
+The results of the preliminary attribution process above will be shared with the Medicaid Managed Care organizations for their enrolled members.
+The MCOs will review the state's attribution logic/results and suggest any needed changes based on more current member utilization information including more recent PCP assignment or specialty service access.
 In advance of this attribution process the state will share the DSRIP Performing Provider System network with the plan to identify any network alignment gaps that may exist so that the DSRIP Performing Provider System and the MCOs can work together to align service delivery and plan contracted networks as appropriate.